-Late Policy
+[Late Policy]

 The late policy of this classes follows a policy found in many Barnard/Columbia CS courses.
-Each day (24-hour period) or partial day late incurs a 20% penalty on the assignment.
-However, you are allowed a total of 4 "flex" days, to be used as you wish throughout the semester (on written homeworks and/or projects).
-Late hours round up the nearest day.
-To use a "flex" day, simply submit your work late and add a note indicating how many "flex" days your late submission has incurred, and how many remaining "flex" days you have remaining.
-When possible, advance notice is appreciated.
+Each day (24-hour period) or partial day late incurs a 20% penalty on the assignment, up a 100% penalty.
+This mean if you submit a homework more than 5 days late, you will receive no credit.
+Any homework that is not submitted will not incur any late days.
+However, you are allowed a total of 6 "flex" days, to be used as you wish throughout the semester.
+Late hours round up to the nearest day (so 3 hours counts as 1 day, and 25 hours counts as 2 days).
+To use a "flex" day, simply submit your work late - we will keep track for you.
+If you exceed the number of late days, you will be penalized according the regular late policy stated above.

-If there is a situation that you feel should be exempt from this policy, you must reach out over email at least 48-hours prior to the due date of the assignment.
+If there is a situation that you feel should be exempt from this policy, you must reach out over email, with a note from your Dean, at least 48-hours prior to the due date of the assignment.
+If you reach out less than 48-hours prior to the due date of the assignment, no exceptions will be granted - this is the point of the flex days.
+There will be no general exceptions made to the late policy regardless of any accommodation status - all exceptions must be made on a per assignment basis.

-This policy does not apply to the final project, which cannot be accepted after the due date except in exceptional circumstances.
+This policy does not apply to the final project, which cannot be accepted after the due date except in exceptional circumstances and with a note from your Dean.